Long Weekend to Ski Powder Mountain: Part 3

 You can read about how our long weekend started by clicking on the links below:

 Hidden Lake Lodge was a great place for a quick bite of tacos and chili.
 It was the perfect break and small lunch to get us back out on the slopes quickly for more exploring.

 After lunch, we intended to ski over to Mary’s Bowl, but as we left the lodge we noticed that fog and clouds had moved into that area.
 Change of plans, we skied down to catch the Hidden Lake Express lift for a warm-up after lunch, and then we could decide to stay in that area or go back over to the Paradise lift.

-I arrived to the lift first and waited on Keith.
+I arrived at the lift first and waited on Keith.
 A few seconds turned into minutes and I began to question where we were supposed to meet.
-I grabbed my phone, knowing there was zero service to see if he sent me a message and to send one to tell him where I was.
+I grabbed my phone, knowing there were zero services to see if he sent me a message and to send one to tell him where I was.
 Several more minutes passed by and my mind wandered to him being hurt and quickly flipped to just being at the wrong lift.

 The longer this went on, the more and more concerned for him I became and the more confused I felt about what I should do.
 Should I ride the lift back to the top?
 Ski down further even though I wasn’t completely sure where that would put me.
 Should I go back to the car?

 If we were separated without phone service, where would I think he would have gone?
 Should I contact ski patrol in case he’s hurt?
 Should I look for him… not knowing exactly where to look?
 I felt foolish because I was either lost or he was hurt.
 Given my track record, my being lost seemed more likely so I didn’t want to overreact.